sourcegraph/about/blogposts/2020/3.18/search-multiple-revisions.md

 ![Search over all branches using @*refs/heads/](/blog/3.18-search-all-branches.png)

 Be aware that searching over all branches may be slow.
 The cost of searching a branch is the same cost as searching a repository.
-To speed this up, ensure that branches are indexed with our experimental [indexed non-master branches” feature](https://about.sourcegraph.com/blog/indexed-non-master-branches).
+To speed this up, ensure that branches are indexed with our experimental [indexed non-master branches feature](/blog/indexed-non-master-branches).